kubelize/kubesnoop/README.md

 # KubeSnoop

-A Kubernetes cluster security information collection and evalutaion tool.
+A Kubernetes cluster security information collection and evaluation tool.

 ## Overview

-KubeSnoop systematically collects comprehensive security-relevant information from Kubernetes clusters.
-It focuses on identifying misconfigurations, security vulnerabilities, and compliance gaps across your cluster infrastructure.
+KubeSnoop systematically collects security-relevant information from Kubernetes clusters.
+The focus is on identifying misconfigurations, security vulnerabilities, and compliance gaps across your cluster.

 ## Features